georgesmith46/bcbp/README.md

 // DESMARAIS/LUC
 ```

-# BCBP Object
+# BoardingPassData

-An object which is be passed as input to the `encode` method and is the return value of the `decode` method.
+An object which is to be passed as input to the `encode` method and is the return value of the `decode` method.

 ```js
 const bcbpObject = {